SunilKumarMariyala/DP-Project/README_MATLAB_MYSQL.md

 # MATLAB with MySQL Integration Guide

-This guide explains how to set up and use MATLAB with MySQL for the Solar Fault Detection System.
+This guide explains how to set up and use MATLAB with MySQL for the Solar Fault Detection System, enabling continuous data generation from MATLAB models and real-time processing by the Python prediction model.

 ## Prerequisites